ewt45/ewt45.github.io/docs/blogs/2023/summer/exagearXegw/index_en2.md

 ## Test results

 Install the modified apk, it should open normally and display the screen normally after starting the container.
-If it only shows black screen and arrow mouse, you need to add `-legacy-drawing` paramete ([see termux:x11 issue for details](https://github.com/termux/termux-x11/issues/375)).
+- If it only shows black screen and arrow mouse, you need to add `-legacy-drawing` paramete ([see termux:x11 issue for details](https://github.com/termux/termux-x11/issues/375)).
 You can add float action button with EDPatch v0.0.6 and above, checking the Xegw option.
 Or modify com.termux.x11.CmdEntryPoint class to pass this parameter when calling start(String[]).
+- The keys and mouses input require xkb.
+Please make sure there's `/usr/share/X11//xkb` in obb.